dynobase-icon

 Eventual Consistency

-When the DynamoDB table supports eventual consistency reading, the response will not reflect the results of recently completed mutations.
+When the DynamoDB table supports eventual consistency reads, the response may not reflect the results of recently completed mutations.
 Instead, the result may include some stale data.
-Stale data stands for data with an older version.
+Stale data refers to data with an older version.

 Strong Consistency

-While the DynamoDB table supports strongly consistent reading, it results after all mutations have been fully activated.
-Therefore, this model will guarantee the return of the most updated data.
-The process behind this behavior is by locking down the physical nodes as they update.
+When the DynamoDB table supports strongly consistent reads, the results reflect all mutations that have been fully propagated.
+Therefore, this model guarantees the return of the most updated data.
+The process behind this behavior involves ensuring that all physical nodes are updated before returning the data.

 Read operations such as GetItem, Query and Scan provide a ConsistentRead parameter.
 When the user sets this parameter to True, DynamoDB uses strongly consistent reads.
-Of course, you should do this while doing the reading operations.
+This should be done during the read operations.

-The following code demonstrates how we can enable strongly consistent, GetItem reading operation by setting ConsistentRead parameter to true.
+The following code demonstrates how we can enable strongly consistent GetItem read operation by setting the ConsistentRead parameter to true.

 This will return a JSON object with corresponding values to the vehicle table created in DynamoDB.
-The return JSON object is the latest value that meets the given conditions.
+The returned JSON object is the latest value that meets the given conditions.

 Pros and Cons

 The eventual consistency model always returns data with low latency.
-Also, this model prioritizes availability over consistency.
-An eventual consistent read model is suitable to perform independent tasks from each and will impact the scalability, performance, and availability of systems at scale.
+This model prioritizes availability over consistency.
+An eventually consistent read model is suitable for performing independent tasks, which will impact the scalability, performance, and availability of systems at scale.
 The downside of the eventual consistency model is that it may return stale data.
-Again the implementation of the application will be complex with eventual consistency since it makes the debugging process hard.
+Additionally, the implementation of the application can be complex with eventual consistency since it makes the debugging process harder.

-Strong consistency gives the guarantee as it will return the most updated data.
-The system will be more accurate with the strongly consistent model but there drawbacks with this model.
+Strong consistency guarantees the return of the most updated data.
+The system will be more accurate with the strongly consistent model, but there are drawbacks.
 For example, some operations may fail if an insufficient number of object replicas are available.
 Also, a strongly consistent read might not be available if there is a network delay or outage.
 In this case, DynamoDB may return a server error (HTTP 500).
-Having higher latency than eventually consistent reads, not supported on global secondary indexes, using more throughput capacity than eventually consistent reads are other drawbacks for strong consistency read models.
+Other drawbacks include higher latency than eventually consistent reads, not being supported on global secondary indexes, and using more throughput capacity than eventually consistent reads.

 When to Use Which